 A basket of Japanese operating companies which have large amounts of net cash and securities (surplus to operating requirements) on the balance sheet.
-There are currently 18 stocks in the basket.
-For further information, see the case study on pages 24 and 25.
+There are currently 18stocks in the basket.
+For further information, see the case study above.

 Net Asset Value ('NAV')